 EES 4961: Senior seminar

 All undergraduate students are encouraged to undertake a research project as part of the Honors program or an independent or directed study course; a majority of students take advantage of this opportunity.
 Students work closely with faculty members and other students on research projects.
-This outside-the-classroom interaction is one of the important by-products of the program in the Department of Earth and Environmental Sciences.
+This outside-the-classroom interaction is an essential aspect of the program in the Department of Earth and Environmental Sciences.

 Undergraduates collaborate with EES faculty in the following areas:

 A sample of projects that are (or were) supported by the Vaughan Undergraduate Assistantships, National Science Foundation grants to faculty members or the Vanderbilt University Summer Research Program is listed below.
-Those marked with an asterisk were presented at a technical session at a national or regional meeting of the Geological Society of America, the American Geophysical Union, or the Society of Vertebrate Paleontology.
+Those marked with an asterisk were presented at a technical session at a national or regional professional conference, and those marked with two asterisks resulted in publications in peer-reviewed journals.
+Student graduation year is shown in parentheses.

 Saba Asefa (2016): Contrasting petrology of silicic lava domes at Kroksfjordur and Arnes central volcanoes, Iceland.